Table of Contents

 Related: Data Governance and Data Quality: Working Together

 To create a suitable roadmap, you need to establish a starting point.
-It's ok to have components from more than one of the stages.
+It's fine to have components from more than one of the stages.
 However, understanding where you are starting from and the various stages in maturing a successful program will help you avoid common pitfalls and clarify your objectives.

 Finally, you must consider your organization's capacity.
 After this, it's time to put your roadmap together.
 Step one is to establish a Data Governance Office (DGO).